Vision 444

 One of the hubs for the industry in Knysna, famous for its estuary that is home to around 200 species of fish and which opens into the Indian Ocean between two sandstone cliffs known as The Heads.

-This was named the Royal Navy as the most dangerous harbour entrance in the world.
+This was named by the Royal Navy as the most dangerous harbour entrance in the world.
+A perfect testing ground for offshore conditions!

-And nestled in Knysna is an up-and-coming catamaran manufacturer called Vision Yachts who build 2 models: the 444 and the 484.
+And nestled in Knysna is a catamaran manufacturer with a building reputation called Vision Yachts who build two models: the 444 and the 484.

 This company is building a strong reputation for sailor-led design, after-sales support, value and quality all in a sporty cruising package.